-Our brain is a complex piece of meat (some call it an organ) that has a way in either directing us to smart decisions or sending us off a cliff.
+Our brain is a complex piece of meat (some call it an organ) that has a way of either directing us to smart decisions or sending us off a cliff.

 I'm no medical expert, but I'm learning more about how the brain works.
 There are two sides of the brain: the more logical/rational side (prefrontal cortex) and the part of the brain that is less rational (limbic system).
 I know this is a simplistic view of our overall mind, but there is wisdom in understanding these generalizations.